skiadas/WebAppsCourse/notes/sample_page.md

 ### Cleanup / CSS reset

 A common first step in any page design is eliminating all browser settings.
 This is often  called a CSS-reset.
 This often ends up being somewhat lengthy.
-We put it into its own file that loads first.
+We put it into its own file (reset.css) that loads first.

 ```css
 html, body, div, span, applet, object, iframe,